 Cheatsheet for setting up a WireGuard client on a Mac

 WireGuard is a virtual private network (VPN) that works well for mobile users.
-It takes care of roaming and makes sure that the network connection between peers stays secure even as IP addresses change.
+It takes care of keeping users connected while they are roaming and makes sure that the network connection between peers stays secure even as IP addresses change.

 This walkthrough assumes you are adding a new Mac to an existing WireGuard network.
 Because of this, there are a few steps that require you to ask and send information to the person who setup the initial network.
 We will call this person the sysadmin.